 . . .

 I am an Assistant Professor in the Rhetoric and Composition Program in the Department of English at the University of South Florida.
 My research focuses on how memory is made durable in material infrastructures.
-I teach courses on rhetorical theory, public memory, and rhetorical history.
+I teach courses on rhetorical theory, science and technology studies, and rhetorical history.